bufbuild-ru/docs/docs/bufstream/quickstart/index.md

 Additionally, for teams sending Protobuf messages across their Kafka topics, Bufstream is a perfect partner.
 Bufstream can enforce data quality and governance requirements on the broker with [Protovalidate](https://github.com/bufbuild/protovalidate).
 Bufstream can directly persist records as [Apache Iceberg™](https://iceberg.apache.org/) tables, reducing time-to-insight in popular data lakehouse products such as Snowflake or ClickHouse.

-In this tutorial, we'll first explore Bufstream just as a Kafka replacement.
+In this quickstart, we'll first explore Bufstream just as a Kafka replacement.
 Then, we'll explore Bufstream's additional capabilities when paired with Protobuf.

 ## Run the broker